sitespeedio/sitespeed.io/docs/_posts/2016-11-30-speed-index-and-video.md

 title: Speed Index, video and more goodies
 description: The new 4.1 release brings us Speed Index and video.
 authorimage: /img/robot-head.png
 intro: In 4.1 we have some really great news.
 SpeedIndex, video and preURL measuring that second view.
+And we also fixed that bug that Chrome sometimes doesn't start in Docker.
 keywords: sitespeed.io, speed, index, speed, webperf, performance, web, wpo
 nav: blog
 ---